elastos/Elastos.CarrierClassic.Native/README.md

 $ cd build
 ```

-Create a new folder with the target host name, then change directory.
+Create a new folder with the target platform name, then change directory.
 ```shell
 $ mkdir linux
 $ cd linux